Why is it important for babies to swim?

 Studies have also shown that swimming results in increased lung volume, better breathing techniques, strong heart and lung functions, and improved general fitness in little ones who swim in the early years.
 Doing regular exercise as a child can lead to a lifetime of activity, which will only improve their health throughout their life.
 Babies who swim regularly also have improved appetites and sleeping patterns after swimming – which is a win-win for everyone!

 When can babies go swimming for the first time?

-The NHS guidelines state that ‘You can take your baby swimming at any age, both before and after they have been vaccinated.
+The NHS guidelines in the UK state ‘You can take your baby swimming at any age, both before and after they have been vaccinated.
 It does not matter if they have not yet completed their course of vaccinations.’